Last year we gazed into our crystal balls and predicted the importance of analytics, agility, and humanity for marketing in 2021.

 COVID-19 has forced us to rethink many old habits and practices.

 There is no longer strictly digital and strictly physical.
-Hybrid marketing is the way forward.
+Hybrid strategies are a marketing trend to keep your eyes on.

 For example, either hosting or sponsoring live events has always been an effective marketing strategy.